-SWCB Regulation Requirements UST = 9 VAC 25-580-10 et ICC 2000 Building/Fire Applicable Codes and/or Referenced Key Differences Noted seq.
-Standards AST = 9 VAC 25-91-10 et seq.
-9 VAC 25-580-10 - Definition NFPA 30 requires tank to be This is not considered a conflict since SWCB of UST- completely covered to be an regulations indicate their definitions have The definition of UST in SWCB UST. meanings when used in their chapter.
-Therefore, UST regulations only requires use SWCB definition in applying their tank 10% of tank & pipe to be regulations and NFPA 30 requirements in underground to be a UST. applying building or fire code requirements.
-9 VAC 25-580-310 - UST IFC 2000 Section For upgraded systems: SWCB regulation Temporary Closure 3404.2.13.1.3 - UST out of provides for UST temporary closure indefinitely use for 1 yr. requires: for upgraded systems and therefore SWCB does "Removal or Abandonment not require removal or abandonment in place. in Place (which is For substandard systems: SWCB regulation considered permanent provides for extensions of UST temporary closure by SWCB closure, at the option of the building official.
-Note: For AST and footnote regulations)" DEQ policy recommended all substandard UST systems Note: For AST, see footnote temporarily closed for the 12/22/98 deadline be c permanently closed by 12/22/99.
-Therefore, SWCB regulations govern.
+ICC 2006 Building/Fire Applicable Codes and/or Referenced Standards Key Differences Noted NFPA 30 requires tank to be This is not considered a conflict since SWCB completely covered to be an regulations indicate their definitions have UST. meanings when used in their chapter.
+Therefore, use SWCB definition in applying their tank regulations and NFPA 30 requirements in applying building or fire code requirements.
+IFC 2006 Section For upgraded systems: SWCB regulation 3404.2.13.1.3 - UST out of provides for UST temporary closure indefinitely for upgraded systems and therefore SWCB does "Removal or Abandonment not require removal or abandonment in place. in Place (which is For substandard systems: SWCB regulation 1 provides for extensions of UST temporary regulations)" closure, at the option of the building official.
+DEQ policy recommended all substandard UST systems temporarily closed for the 12/22/98 deadline be permanently closed by 12/22/99.
+Therefore, SWCB regulations govern. and/or Referenced Standards NFPA 30 requires tank to be completely covered to be an UST.
+IFC 2006 Section 3404.2.13.1.3 - UST out of use for 1 yr. requires: "Removal or Abandonment in Place (which is considered permanent closure by SWCB